Volvo C30 Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below illustrates average Volvo C30 insurance rates for different risk profiles and scenarios.
+The chart below illustrates average Volvo C30 insurance rates for other coverage scenarios.

-- Drivers who choose higher $1,000 deductibles will pay around $86 each year
+- Raising to $1,000 deductibles will save approximately $86 each year

-- Selecting more expensive low deductibles for comprehensive and collision insurance will cost an additional $160 a year
+- Using pricier low deductibles will cost an extra $160 every year

-- The cost that insures a teen driver with full coverage may cost $4,064 a year
+- The cost for full coverage for a teen driver for full coverage can cost as much as $4,064

-Where you live makes a big difference in Volvo C30 insurance rates.
-A 40-year-old driver could pay as low as $660 a year in states like Vermont, Wisconsin, and North Carolina, or have to pay at least $1,360 on average in Michigan, New York, and Florida.
+Where you live also has a big influence on Volvo C30 insurance prices.
+A middle-age driver might find rates as low as $660 a year in states like North Carolina, Wisconsin, and Vermont, or be forced to pay as much as $1,360 on average in Florida, New York, and Michigan.

 |State||Premium||Compared to U.S. Avg||Percent Difference|

-Choosing higher comprehensive and collision insurance deductibles could save up to $250 each year, while increasing your policy's liability limits will cost you more.
-Switching from a 50/100 bodily injury protection limit to a 250/500 limit will cost as much as $426 more each year.
+Using high physical damage deductibles can reduce rates by up to $250 every year, whereas buying more liability protection will increase premiums.
+Switching from a 50/100 limit to a 250/500 limit will cost as much as $426 extra every year.
 View Rates by Deductible or Liability Limit

 Insurance Rates by Trim Level and Model Year